|

 Note to the Reader: "Retaliation: A Primer" and the "Retaliation Triangle" were originally published in The Observer, a newsletter published by the Sacramento LDA.

--Syn. vengeance, reprisal, punishment; see revenge
+retaliation, n. -Syn. vengeance, reprisal, punishment; see revenge

 Retaliation against parents is a taboo topic in special education.
 No one knows how wide spread it is, or how often it occurs.
 Yet, wherever parents gather and whenever parents talk among themselves, the topic of retaliation receives lively attention.
 The focus of this essay is on parents; however, retaliation is not limited to parents alone.
 Anyone who advocates for children can become the target of retaliation. (click here to read about Pamella Settlegoode, adaptive PE teacher, who sued her Portland, Oregon school district for retaliation and won a one million dollar verdict that was upheld on appeal).
+Retaliation is the act of using official resources to "punish" parents.
+It can take many forms.
+It is not, technically, a crime and it can be difficult to detect.
+(Note: This is not correct.
+Retaliation is defined and prohibited by the Americans with Disabilities Act.
+Click here for the legal definition of Retaliation from the ADA)

+However, the underlying "causes" of retaliation are no mystery.
+There are two key ingredients: power and accountability - too much of the former and not enough of the later.
+The mechanism that seems to trigger retaliation is effective advocacy.
 Retaliation occurs in an environment where school officials view IDEA as an unwanted imposition or as a way to develop a power base.
 In this setting the job is not to fully implement IDEA.
 Instead, school officials translate their responsibilities and duties to children and families into unquestioned decision making power over them.
 The profile of such officials can take two forms: openly hostile or smoothly deceptive, the latter preferring passive aggressive resistance.
 Hostile officials on the other hand use their position as an instrument of power to openly intimidate and even punish parents.
+Many parents never encounter retaliation.
+Those that do however, are usually strong advocates for their children.
+Regardless, retaliation does occur and the fear of retaliation inhibits many parents.
+This affords school officials wide latitude to implement IDEA and the ADA as they see fit.

 The Retaliation Triangle